Govt Determined To Enhance Efficiency, Capacity Building In Health, Education Fields: Dr Mirza - UrduPoint

 Govt Determined To Enhance Efficiency, Capacity Building In Health, Education Fields: Dr Mirza

-The government was determined to enhance efficiency and capacity building in health and education fields so that people could enjoy the basic necessities of life without facing any difficulty, he said talking in state news channel programme.
+The government was determined to enhance efficiency and capacity building in health and education fields so that people could enjoy the basic necessities of life without facing any difficulty, he said talking to a news channel.

 The present government wanted to support institutions so that they could handle and decide their affairs independently, he said.